Entanglement and apparent thermality in simulated black holes: Fermion zero-mode entropy of (1+1)D black hole exterior

 \section{Fermion zero-mode entropy of (1+1)D black hole exterior}

-In this appendix, we extend the analysis of Sec.~\ref{Section: Entropy of (1+1)D Black Hole Fermions} to derive an expression for the fermion zero-mode entropy of both the black hole's interior and exterior regions.
-The method of this derivation is analogous to that of Sec.~\ref{Section: Entropy of (1+1)D Black Hole Fermions} and involves determining the density of states of Eq.~\eqref{Equation: Density of States for General Couplings} for both the interior region, which is bound by $[0,x_h-a_c]$, and a portion of the exterior space-time, which we take to be bound by $[x_h+a_c, s]$, where $s\geq x_h+a_c$.
+In this appendix, we extend the analysis of Sec.~\ref{Section: Entropy of (1+1)D Black Hole Fermions} to derive the fermion zero-mode entropy of both the black hole's interior and exterior regions.
+This derivation is analogous to that of Sec.~\ref{Section: Entropy of (1+1)D Black Hole Fermions} and involves determining the density of states of Eq.~\eqref{Equation: Density of States for General Couplings} for both the interior region, which is bound by $[a_c,x_h-a_c]$, and a portion of the exterior space-time, which we take to be bound by $[x_h+a_c, s]$, where $s\geq x_h+a_c$.
 To prevent an infinite number of degrees of freedom, from points on either side of the event horizon with a separation of less than $a_c$, from contributing to the density of states, the lower limit of $s$ has been restricted to a distance $a_c$ from the event horizon \cite{Bombelli_et_al_1986, Callan_1994, Holzhey_1994}.

-From Eq.~\eqref{Equation: Density of States for General Couplings}, the density of states for both the interior and exterior regions will be given by \begin{widetext}
+Taking the sub-luminal dispersion relation of Eq.~\eqref{Equation: MFT Hamiltonian Dispersion Relation}, and considering the emergence of the two zero-modes at momenta $p_\pm$ in the interior region, along with the zero-mode at $p_0$ that exists throughout the entire space-time, the density of states of Eq.~\eqref{Equation: Density of States Integral} for the interior and exterior regions will be given by \begin{widetext}

-where $\tilde{N}_F$ is the number of fermion species in the exterior region of the black hole.
-Taking the coupling $v(x)=\sqrt{x_h/x}$, which corresponds to that of a Schwarzschild black hole, and working in the limit $0< a_c\ll x_h$, this density of states can be solved to yield
+where $\tilde{N}_F$ denotes the integer number of massless fermionic fields in the exterior region.
+Taking the coupling $v(x)=\sqrt{x_h/x}$ that corresponds to the space-time of a Schwarzschild black hole, and working in the limit $0< a_c\ll x_h$, this density of states can be solved to yield

-where the term preceded by $N_F$ corresponds to the density of states of the entire black hole interior, and the term preceded by $\tilde{N}_F$ corresponds to the density of states of the black hole exterior.
+where the term preceded by $N_F$ corresponds to the density of states of the entire black hole interior, and the term preceded by $\tilde{N}_F$ the density of states of the black hole exterior.

-Assuming that the fermions in the black hole's interior region are in thermal equilibrium with the exterior, such that their thermal energy and, hence, entropy are given by Eq.~\eqref{Equation: Thermal Energy of Fermions} and \eqref{Equation: Thermal Entropy of Fermions}, respectively, the fermion zero-mode entropy of the black hole's interior and exterior regions will be given by
+Assuming that the fermions in the black hole's interior and exterior regions are well described by a thermal Gibbs state, their thermal energy and entropy can be defined by Eqs.~\eqref{Equation: Thermal Energy of Fermions} and \eqref{Equation: Thermal Entropy of Fermions}, respectively.
+Once again, further assuming that the temperature associated with this thermal state is the Hawking temperature of Eq.~\eqref{Equation: Hawking Temperature of Chiral Spin-Chain Model}, the fermion zero-mode entropy of the black hole's interior and exterior will be given by